OpenEvalProject/evals/manuscripts/elife-00800/v2/manuscript_v1.md

 ## Fluorimetric analyses

-Fluorimetric analyses are described in detail at Bio-protocol (Ast et al., 2015).
 Yeast cultures were washed twice in 50 mM MES buffer, pH 6.0, and resuspended to OD600nm=0.5 in MES buffer supplemented with 5% glycerol to delay cell sedimentation.
 For MepTrac and MepTrac-H194E measurements, cells were washed twice in purified water and resuspended in 25 mM sodium citrate buffer, pH 4.0 or 6.0, supplemented with 5% glycerol.
 Fluorescence was measured by a fluorescence plate reader (Safire; Tecan, Männedorf, Germany), in bottom reading mode using a 7.5 nm bandwidth for both excitation and emission (Bermejo et al., 2010, 2011).
 To measure fluorescence response to substrate addition, 50 µl of substrate (dissolved in water as 500% stock solution) were added to 200 µl of cells in a 96-well plate (Greiner, Monroe, NC).
 Fluorescence was measured as emission at λem 513 nm using excitation at λexc 488 nm.
 Response data are presented as (Fwater − Ftreatment)/Ftreatment.

 ## Photophysical characterization